nikgraf/belle/README.md

 MIT

-This library also contains a copy of the React which is licensed under BSD.
+This library also contains a copy of the React Software which is licensed under BSD.